onai/geokube/README.md

 This will create a cluster of size 3 with 2 stellar nodes and 1 qBittorrent nodes in us-west1-a, and a cluster of size 2 with 2 stellar nodes in us-east4-a

-2. `rescale-clusters.sh` - Script to rescale applications and clusters to a smaller size.
+## Rescaling applications and clusters to a smaller size.
 This script simulates the “breaking”

 Usage:
 `./rescale-clusters.sh <<node_name> <new_size> <zone>>..`